-In 2003, the Koelzers received was a beautiful, five pound African-American boy and we all instantly fell with him.
-"He became a fixture in As president of the Contra Costa Lamorinda; everyone embraced him."
+In 2003, the Koelzers received their first foster placement.
+"Calvin was a beautiful, five pound African-American boy and we all instantly fell in love with him," Koelzer said.
+In fact, she noted, everyone fell in love with him.
+"He became a fixture in Lamorinda; everyone embraced him."
 After six months, the County found the home where his two older siblings, also adopted, were living; the adoptive parents wanted to add Calvin to their family.
 But, Koelzer said, "We loved him, knew we could give him a good home and wanted to adopt him.
 I absolutely did not want to give him up."
 The County believed the other home would be a better fit.

-Calvin, even now, 12 years later, her eyes filled with tears and her voice choked up.
+As Koelzer told the story of losing Calvin, even now, 12 years later, her eyes filled with tears and her voice choked up.
 "It was such an amazing experience having him," she said.
-"And it was very tough on all of us sultant and teaches at Saint Mary's when he left - we had to grieve the loss of a child."
+"And it was very tough on all of us when he left - we had to grieve the loss of a child."
 While the Koelzer family remained close with both Calvin and his adoptive family, and, in fact, still have contact, "I knew I never wanted to go through anything like that again," Koelzer explained.